NASA-IMPACT/veda-odd/.github/ISSUE_TEMPLATE/pi-planning-task-list.md

 ---

 ```[tasklist]
+- [ ] Solicit information from VEDA instances on their dataset needs using https://github.com/NASA-IMPACT/titiler-multidim-user-survey/blob/main/.github/ISSUE_TEMPLATE/dataset-needs.md or something comparable
 - [ ] Complete a brainstorming exercise, such as dumping all ideas and known needs into a document.
 Include DS VEDA lead.
 This can start at any time.
 - [ ] Organize those into various categories of work, such as "Dataset generation", "Community, or "titiler-xarray".
 This will help identify associated or dependent tasks as well as help team members identify which categories of work they are most interested in.
 - [ ] Priotize ideas based on need for VEDA or technical context.